rust-lang/rust/src/librustc_typeck/README.md

 ## Type collection

-Type "collection" is the process of convering the types found in the HIR (`hir::Ty`), which represent the syntactic things that the user wrote, into the **internal representation** used by the compiler (`Ty<'tcx>`) -- we also do similar conversions for where-clauses and
+Type "collection" is the process of converting the types found in the HIR (`hir::Ty`), which represent the syntactic things that the user wrote, into the **internal representation** used by the compiler (`Ty<'tcx>`) -- we also do similar conversions for where-clauses and